Stanford University

 Show buttons

-Join us on Monday, June 3, 2024, when Michael Jacobides of the London Business School visits the Lab for his talk, “From Use Cases to Strategic Transformation: Expectations for GenAI’s Impact on Sectoral Dynamics, Business Models, and Competitive Advantage.”
+On June 3, 2024, Michael Jacobides of the London Business School visited the Lab for his talk, “From Use Cases to Strategic Transformation: Expectations for GenAI’s Impact on Sectoral Dynamics, Business Models, and Competitive Advantage.”

 Abstract